 There are rare cases where an investment advisor intentionally mismanages or even steals clients’ money.
-For more information on financial advisors, visit our Work With an Advisor section.
+For more information on financial advisors, visit our Know Your Advisor section.

 Even though you depend on your financial advisor to help you make investment decisions, it is essential that you monitor your portfolio and keep an eye on their work.
-If you suspect that anything is wrong, ask questions.
-If the advisor does not give satisfactory answers, or you still have doubts, contact the firm or a securities regulator.
+If you suspect anything is wrong, ask questions.
+If the advisor does not give satisfactory answers, or you still have doubts, you should first contact the advisor’s firm, the Investment Industry Regulatory Organization of Canada (IIROC), or the Mutual Fund Dealers Association of Canada (MFDA).

 Know the Warning Signs